The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 If the question is “what is better than SPY puts?”, the useful answer is to match the hedge to the portfolio and the regime:

-So the practical conclusion is not that one asset dominates.
-It is that the “best” tail hedge depends on what you already own, what kind of crash you fear, and which markets you can actually trade cheaply and consistently.
+So the practical conclusion is not that one asset dominates, but that the “best” tail hedge depends on what you already own, what kind of crash you fear, and which markets you can actually trade cheaply and consistently.
 For most allocators, the strongest implementation is likely to start with equity puts, then diversify a small convexity budget across rates, FX, or credit only when the portfolio, regime, and execution capability justify it.

 Testing these alternatives requires different data (CME futures and options, CDS term structures, FX options, VIX futures and options) and modifications to the backtester.
 This is ongoing work.